-Deutsche Hypo's exposure to Environmental risks is low, consistent with our general assessment for the global banking sector.6 See our Environmental risk heatmaps for further information.
-Deutsche Hypo has started to issue Green Bonds which intend to meet the growing demand of investors for investments in environmentally sustainable projects.
+Deutsche Hypo's exposure to environmental risks is low, consistent with our general assessment of the global banking sector2.
+See our environmental risks heat map for further information.
+Deutsche Hypo has started to issue green bonds that intend to meet the growing demand from investors for investments in environmentally sustainable projects.